austenc/riverstats-original/README.md

 ## TODO
 * Get rid of hash in url
-* Get rid of /home in url too?
 * Unit test controllers with $httpBackend
 * Add accounts / favorites